*Teams must register for the league hosted at their assigned installation.

-Registration packets are available online and at the Camp Lejeune and New River Sports Office.
-Team registration will not be finalized without a complete packet including command endorsement and full payment.
+Registration packets available online and at the perspective league’s Sports Office.
+Team registration will not be finalized without a complete packet including command endorsement.

 Please refer to the Intramural Handbook pages 4-6 for full details on Regulations and Requirements of registering teams.
 All teams must meet the published guidelines for each respective sport to register for leagues or tournaments.